uw-ictd/pyxform_interface/config/README.txt

 sudo a2enmod reqtimeout

 Basic changes are to add <Directory> grants in apache2.conf and lower the log level to info.

-Modify the wsgi.conf to launch the pyxform_interface code properly.
+Use the supplied wsgi-py27.conf and wsgi-py27.load to launch the pyxform_interface code with the appropriate configuration.
 Set a high thread count and total connection count.
 And set overall request and response data streaming timeouts.